xiaabdfe/bdfepush/docs/guide-1.md

 Tank with a lot of playstyles depending on weapons.

-The main job of knights is to be targetted by enemies and to bait the attacks away from the party.
-How likely you are to be targeted is gauged by a term called *aggro*, related to how much hate you can generate from the enemies.
-There are also other amazing party support available to knights.
+The main job of Knights is to be targetted by enemies and to bait the attacks away from the party.
+How likely you are to be targeted is gauged by a term called *aggro*, related to how much hate you can generate from the enemies, more about it in <a href="guide-4.md#aggro>Bossing Guide</a>.
+There are also other amazing party support buffs available to Knights.
+Note that Knights' support buffs that affect allies usually do not affect themselves.

+Knights can also have fun by solo-ing using Regen and Dueling.

 Buff|Effect
 ---|---
-Phalanx | Raise damage of allies at the same row or rows behind you.
+Phalanx | Raise damage of allies at the same row or behind.
-Cover | Take 50% of damage taken on behalf of allies.
+Cover | Take 50% of damage taken on behalf of allies at the same row or behind.
 Endure | Survive 1 fatal attack.
 Dueling | Reflect damage.
 Saving | Heal back a portion of damage taken.
 Regen | Recover a percentage of HP per 10s.
 HP Up | Increase max HP temporarily.
-Command | When the knight is attacked, reduce remaining cooldown counter and extend buff durations on allies except self
+Command | When attacked, reduce remaining cooldown counter and extend buff durations on allies.

 Debuff|Effect
 ---|---